 Are Income Taxes Unconstitutional or Illegal?

-Top 5 Unsuccessful Arguments against Income Taxes
+Top 5 Unsuccessful Arguments Against Income Taxes

-Taxation is taking property, so it is a violation of the 5th Amendment.
+"Taxation is taking property, so it is a violation of the 5th Amendment."

-Why it's frivolous: While the 5th Amendment of the Constitution does protect against unlawful seizure of property, the Constitution itself grants the federal government the power to tax (learn more about the history of taxes, including taxation in the United States).
-Having the 5th Amendment prohibit taxation would create a contradiction; so therefore, taxation is not considered a violation of the 5th Amendment.
+Why it's frivolous: While the 5th Amendment to the Constitution does protect individual citizens against unlawful seizure of property, the Constitution itself grants the federal government the power to tax (learn more about the history of taxes, including taxation in the United States).
+Having an amendment to the Constitution prohibit taxation would create a contradiction; therefore, taxation of income is not considered a violation of the 5th Amendment.

-Filing an income tax return is voluntary.
+"Filing an income tax return is voluntary."

 Learn more about the history of the IRS 1040 Form and see its evolution through time.